mautic/user-documentation/docs/configuration/settings.rst

 .. note::

     The default tracking code provided in a new instance updates and changes after you set up a new custom domain or when you make changes to an existing one.
 You must use the new tracking code that reflects the new or edited custom domain.
-If you are using the plugin for WordPress, Drupal, or Joomla, re-enter your account information in the plugin.
+If you are using the Plugin for WordPress, Drupal, or Joomla, re-enter your account information in the Plugin.

 * **Identify visitor by tracking URL** - Select **Yes** to have Mautic begin tracking a Contact after the Contact clicks a link in an Email on a device where no cookie exists.

 * **Anonymize IP** - Select **Yes** to not store full IP addresses for your visitors/Contacts.
-This setting aids customers in achieving GDPR compliance.
+This setting aids customers in achieving General Data Protection Regulation compliance.

 * **Identify visitors by IP** - Select **Yes** to use the IP address to identify Contacts.
-Unidentified visitors with the same IP address as an existing Contact will be tracked as that Contact.
-This may result in undesirable outcomes with large companies who use the same externally facing IP address.
+It's possible to track unidentified visitors with the same IP address as an existing Contact.
+This may result in undesirable outcomes with large Companies who use the same externally facing IP address.

 * **Do Not Track 404 error for anonymous Contacts** - Select **Yes** to not track page hits on any 404 error page tracked by the tracking code.
 This option helps prevent filling your logs with hits from bots.

 .. note::

   * The tracking code automatically detects the Preferred Timezone and Preferred Locale fields.
-  * Pages including 4-byte UTF-8 characters, such as emojis and some Chinese or other non-Latin characters, in the page title or URL aren't tracked on a Contact’s activity history in Mautic.
+  * Landing Pages including 4-byte UTF-8 characters, such as emojis and some Chinese or other non-Latin characters, in the Landing Page title or URL aren't tracked on a Contact’s activity history in Mautic.
 All Latin characters used in English and other western languages are of 1-byte and are tracked.

 Facebook pixel
 ==============